-Controlling the amount of calls passing through your softswitch is very important feature and in order to ensure that real amount of calls that have been routed is equal to the expected one you need to understand the mechanism of controlling CPS rate.
+Controlling the amount of calls passing through your softswitch is a very important task and in order to ensure that the actual amount of calls that have been routed is equal to the expected amount, you need to understand the mechanism of controlling the CPS rate.

-The issue here is hidden in unpredictable spikes of new calls that coming to the softswitch.
-These spikes should be handled properly to make sure that the less possible amount of calls is rejected and CPS value is not over exceeded.
+The task of controlling calls is particularly important to cope with unpredictable spikes of new calls that may arrive at the softswitch.
+Call spikes should be handled properly to make sure that the least possible number of calls is rejected and that the CPS value is not exceeded.

-In this situation our developers created a mechanism that dynamically control the call rate.
-It is called token bucket.
-Bucket is full of tokens and the number of tokens in the bucket depends on CPS value.
-Bucket is constantly, linearly refilling with new tokens to ensure that it is full.
-Bucket capacity is equal to CPS value multiplied by call cost in tokens and multiplied by 60 seconds.
-Bucket cannot hold more tokens than it`s capacity.
-Each call has it`s own cost in tokens.
-In order to pass the calls we need to grab the certain amount of tokens out from the bucket.
-If there is no necessary amount - call will be rejected.
+To handle the situation above, our developers created a mechanism called the Token Bucket which dynamically controls the call rate.
+The Token Bucket is full of tokens and the number of tokens in the bucket depends on the CPS value of your softswitch.
+The Token Bucket is constantly, linearly refilled with new tokens to ensure that it is full.
+The Token Bucket capacity is equal to the CPS value of your softswitch multiplied by the cost of the call in tokens and by 60 seconds.
+The Token Bucket cannot hold more tokens than its capacity.
+Each call has its own cost in tokens.
+In order to pass the calls, we need to extract the correct amount of tokens out of the bucket.
+If the amount necessary is not available, the call will be rejected.